The core of your business: Your Employees

 Here are 5 Ways to use video to spotlight your employees

-…and in the process increase their engagement and create opportunity for your community to also get to know your business better.
+…and in the process increase their engagement and create an opportunity for your community to also get to know your business better.

 1. Put photos to video and create memories of company events featuring your employees as the stars.